Mark O’Neill

 SRA v Grindrod & Ors (2013)

-Rupert acted for the SRA (with Michael McLaren QC) in disciplinary proceedings concerning the involvement of solicitors in the marketing and implementation of SDLT avoidance schemes.
+Acting for the SRA (with Michael McLaren KC) in disciplinary proceedings concerning the involvement of solicitors in the marketing and implementation of SDLT avoidance schemes.

 SRA v Munn; SRA v Cope (2013)